immutag/immutag/README.md

 `imt create "lottery shop below speed oak blur wet onion change light bonus liquid life fat reflect cotton mass chest crowd brief skin major evidence bamboo"`

 (You'll need to retreive or generate the mnemonic from elsewhere, such as with you bitcoin wallet app.
 It should be a wallet specifically designated from immutag use and not have 'money' on it.
 At the moment, immutag stores the wallet insecurely for development purposes.
-In the future, immutag will encrypt the wallet in addition to creating api endpoints that can accept bitcoin addresses without the need for storing private keys or mnemonics.)
+In the future, immutag will encrypt the wallet in addition to creating local api endpoints that can accept bitcoin addresses without the need for storing private keys or mnemonics.)

 **Add a music file with tags that can be used to find it later.**